 A Superfood

 A "superfood" is a food that is exceptionally nutrient-dense and rich in bioactive compounds.
-The 'Mission' dried black fig meets these criteria:
+'Mission' dried black figs meet these criteria:

 -